-- (a) development of an Invitation to Tender and advertising for the Services; - (b) evaluation of proposals submitted by prospective service providers, and the preparation of recommendations to assist in evaluating proposals received; - (c) evaluation of, and contribution to, the costs of conducting the joint procurement; - (d) joint negotiations, including joint arrangements between the Councils; and - (e) forming groups or committees between the Councils for the ongoing management of agreements with respect to the Services.
+- (a) development of a Request for Tender and advertising for the Services; - (b) evaluation of proposals submitted by prospective service providers, and the preparation of recommendations to assist in evaluating proposals received; - (c) evaluation of, and contribution to, the costs of conducting the joint procurement; - (d) joint negotiations, including joint arrangements between the Councils; and - (e) forming groups or committees between the Councils for the ongoing management of agreements with respect to the Services.

-To facilitate these joint activities, a group of representatives from each of the Councils, as well as GWRRG, will be established (the Panel).
-The Panel will prepare and publish an Invitation to Tender with input from the Councils, who will have separately determined their own service requirements.
-The GWRRG will employ a project lead and supporting personnel, who will coordinate certain aspects of the procurement process (including the preparation of tender documentation), and act as the primary contact for administrative aspects of the joint procurement process.
+To facilitate these joint activities, a group of representatives from each of the Councils, as well as GWRRG, will be established (the Working Group).
+The Working Group will prepare and publish a Request for Tender with input from the Councils, who will have separately determined their own service requirements.
+The GWRRG will employ a project lead and supporting personnel, who will co-ordinate certain aspects of the procurement process (including the preparation of tender documentation), and act as the primary contact for administrative aspects of the joint procurement process.

-The Panel will then be responsible for receiving and evaluating proposals submitted by service providers in response to the Invitation to Tender.
-The Panel's consideration of these proposals will be documented in a report (Joint Report), to be circulated amongst the Councils that have opted into the joint process.
-The Joint Report may contain the recommendations of the Panel regarding preferred bidders (based on the criteria in the tender) and will be used by the Councils in determining each Council's decision to proceed to formal contract with the service provider(s).
+The Working Group will then be responsible for receiving and evaluating proposals submitted by service providers in response to the Request for Tender.
+The Working Group's consideration of these proposals will be documented in a report (Joint Report), to be circulated amongst the Councils that have opted into the joint process.
+The Joint Report may contain the recommendations of the Working Group regarding preferred bidders (based on the criteria in the tender) and will be used by the Councils in determining each Council's decision to proceed to formal contract with the service provider(s).